Quia Sum, Cogito: Chapter 8

 “No occasion.
 Just something we do from time to time to bring people together so we can socialize and try to learn about each other.
 I’ve put the locations of the trees on your map if that sounds good.
 Or you can dismiss them.
 I’ve also put the kitchen in case you want to head in that direction.”

 “Thanks.”
-I started walking north west, still closer to the Consensus HQ, but not the direct route that I was taking before.
-Checking the time 8:06, there was no rush, but going off track was counterproductive.
-An odd feeling I can’t quite formulate started to emerge when I started thinking of the final destination; like I was being drawn to a trap which I had always been planning to walk into.
+I start walking north west, still closer to the Consensus HQ, but not the direct route that I was taking before.
+Checking the time (0806; the switch to 24time is still at odds with what I am expecting, but false appeal to “scientific virtues” is standard for the Consensus to use, so I need to adapt to it), there is no rush, but going off track is counterproductive.
+An odd feeling I can’t quite formulate starts to emerge when thinking of the final destination; like I am being drawn to a prearranged trap which I can’t avoid.

-Walking in the new direction to business plotted on my map, I made sure to aim first for one of the trees that Codas had provided.
-They were scattered in different lots where the overgrowth had reclaimed the foundations of buildings that had long since been torn down.
-I started going to the closest one and as I approached I saw a few scavengers also grazing through the thick plants.
+Walking in the new direction to business plotted on my map, I make sure to aim first for one of the trees that Codas has provided.
+They are scattered in different lots where the overgrowth has reclaimed the foundations of demolished buildings.
+I proceed to the closest one and as I approach I notice a few scavengers also grazing through the thick plants.

 On one hand, the animalistic tendencies that are obviously a foundation behavior for the anarchists speaks volumes to the CapDems supremacy in regards to pride and civility.
 My mind naturally is drawn to the phrase “integrity with function” and how it is fundamentally rejected here.
-It’s terrifying that the base competition that drives people to become productive can be undermined so easily by usurping the fundamental traditional virtues of cleanliness and purpose.
-On the other hand, I can’t deny the explicit desire seemingly from everyone wanting interconnectedness and mutual support.
-Beyond that everyone seemed to have at least their basic needs met.
-What I didn’t expect was how off putting it was to let my guard down; the base respect that was provided to me by default (and I assume they give to all people) filled a gap that I didn’t realize was vacant.
+It’s terrifying that the base ambition which is synonymous with productivity can be undermined so easily: simply by usurping the fundamental traditional virtues of cleanliness and purpose.
+On the other, there seems to be a stability here that is normally absent, but I can’t quite make sense of it.
+What I didn’t expect is how natural it is to let my guard down; it is like reality itself is respecting me, a respect that I’ve always had to struggle and fight to obtain, but here it is given by default.
 This is something the CapDems can have a bit more of.
-When the Consensus is destroyed, we should start focusing on building that, but – at this point – it’s about priorities… not to mention the cultural conflict that will need to be overcome.
+When the Consensus is destroyed, we should start focusing on improving that, but – at this point – it’s about priorities and social respect can wait… not to mention the cultural conflict that will need to be overcome.

 This leads to my next question which I’m almost certain I have the answer to already, “Codas, how is it you know where I am?”

 “When you first asked about the food, your profile defaulted to allowing me to see your location.
-It’s built into our systems that locating people makes questions easier to answer.
+It’s built into the system to locate who is asking the question.
+It allows easier and efficient answers.
 While it is standard practice, I would understand if it’s unsettling for you.
-I can turn it off if you want.”
+I can turn it off if you want either in our system or so that your BioWear defaults to a private setting.”

 More implicit indoctrination.
-The CapDems prepare us for these types of techniques; showing us how to acknowledge when a hostile actor will revoke your individualism by passively including into a group of their choosing.
+The CapDems prepare us for these types of techniques; showing us how to acknowledge when a hostile actor will revoke your individualism by passively assuming you agree with their group’s flawed perspective.
 The “assumed reality” warps the mind and soul into accepting the corruption through an expected ignorance.
-But opting out may indicate how much I value my privacy and independence.
-That could be a red flag I don’t need.
+But opting out may indicate how much I value the virtues of privacy and independence.
+That might be a red flag I don’t need.
 “No. That’s ok.
 I was just wondering.”

 “If you change your mind, just let me know.
 I’m sorry to leave you on your own, but I do have to take a break.
 I hope you don’t mind if I sign off for now?
 I’ll be on later if you need me.”